hashgraph/hedera-json-rpc-relay/docs/design/hbar-limiter.md

 The HBar limiter will be implemented as a separate service, used by other services/classes that need it.
 It will have two main purposes - to capture the gas fees for different operation and to check if an operation needs to be paused, due to an exceeded HBar limit.

+### What is an HbarSpendingPlan?

+An `HbarSpendingPlan` is a record that tracks the total amount of HBars spent by a user or group of users (linked by ETH and IP addresses) over a specific period.
+It includes the following information:
+- **id**: A unique identifier for the spending plan.
+- **subscriptionTier**: The tier of the user or group of users (BASIC, EXTENDED, or PRIVILEGED).
+- **createdAt**: The timestamp when the spending plan was created.
+- **active**: A flag indicating whether the spending plan is currently active.
+- **spendingHistory**: A list of spending records, each containing the amount spent and the timestamp.

 ### General Users (BASIC tier):

 **NOTE:** Each general user will have a unique spending plan, linked both to their ETH and IP addresses.
 Each new user will be automatically assigned a BASIC spending plan when they send their first transaction and this plan will remain linked to them for any subsequent requests.